 If you have a sensitivity to foods like dairy, gluten, egg, or soy, you will feel bloated.
 From what I’ve seen in thousands of people I have worked with, cutting out these major allergens can dramatically reduce puffiness and abdominal dissension.
-Read ingredients lists, you’ll find that these three foods are often in processed foods.
+If you read ingredients lists, you’ll find that these three foods are often in processed products.
 Replace gluten products with quinoa, millet, amaranth and buckwheat.
 Replace dairy with seed milks and nut milks.
 Replace soy protein with hemp seeds and chia.
 You’ll notice a difference right away in abdominal bloating and you’ll notice a reduction in your overall puffiness within a couple months.

 2. LYMPHATIC ROAD BLOCK

 Our lymphatic system is like the circulatory system—except that instead of bringing nutrients to the organs, it effectively takes out the trash.
 It removes waste from the body.
 However, it can get clogged when we eat mucous-forming foods, leading to more bloat.
 Dairy, gluten, eggs, and soy tend to clog the lymphatic system because they are mucous-forming, but meat can too.
 If you prioritize fruit, vegetables, seeds and gluten-free grains in your diet, you will soon find yourself not just looking and feeling less bloated, but you also may feel more energized and healthy.
-By unblocking pathways, you are allowing your lymph to flow so your body to cleanse itself for stronger immunity and vibrance!
+By unblocking pathways, you are allowing your lymph to flow so your body to cleanse itself for stronger immunity and vibrancy!

 3. FRUIT FOR DESSERT

 Beats chocolate cake, right?
 Well, it does but it can also lead to bloatedness.
 Fruit digests very quickly, which is why you want to eat it on an empty stomach or between meals.
 That way it can move right through your digestive tract.
 When you eat it on top of a heavy meal, it can ferment, causing bloating.
 Don’t get me wrong, fruit is one of the most healing, cleansing, energizing and nutritious foods you should have, in fact you should have plenty of it.
-Just not for dessert!
+Just not always for dessert!